What are Prop Shadows?

 Tip 3: Use a Lens Hood

-I hope you found this tutorial beneficial and wish you the best in your drone adventures!
+I hope you found this tutorial beneficial in avoiding prop shadows when flying your drone and wish you the best in your drone adventures!